nextapps-de/mikado/README.md

 #### About requirements for tested libraries
 1. Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
 The goal is to benchmark library performance and not the performance made by an implementation of a developer.
-That is probably the biggest different to other benchmark tests.

-2. Also asynchronous/scheduled rendering is not allowed.
+2. Also, asynchronous/scheduled rendering is actually not allowed.

-3. The keyed test requires a largely non-reusing paradigm.
-When a new item comes from the outside, the library does not reusing nodes (on different keys/IDs).
+3. The keyed test requires a specific paradigm.
+When a new item comes from the outside, the library just can recycle nodes when data key was matched.

 #### About the test environment